Termination of Coverage

 Your coverage terminates when your employment ends, you are no longer eligible, you are no longer a teacher as defined by The Education Act, 1995, or the Plan terminates, whichever is earlier.

 Teachers who are employed on a temporary contract cease to be eligible for benefits at midnight on the last school day of their contract.
-Teachers who retire cease to be eligible for benefits on the day of retirement.

 Coverage for Plan members receiving disability benefits from the Teachers' Long-Term Disability Plan and/or the Saskatchewan Teachers’ Disability Benefits Plan ends on the last day of the month in which the member turns age 65.